-Binary scale temperature measurement returns 0 for all temperatures < 0°C.
+2. Binary scale temperature measurement returns 0 for all temperatures <0°C.

-Binary scale temperature measurement returns 127 for all temperatures > 127°C.
+Binary scale temperature measurement returns 127 for all temperatures >127°C.

 The user may switch between measurement ranges at any time.
-Switching the range also switches the data format.
-The next temperature result following the switching is reported back to the register in the new format.
-However, the contents of the limit registers do not change.
-It is up to the user to ensure that when the data format changes, the limit registers are reprogrammed as necessary (for more information, see the Limit Registers section).
+Switching the range will also switch the data format.
+The next temperature result following the switching will be reported back to the register in the new format.
+However, the contents of the limit registers will not change.
+It is up to the user to ensure that when the data format changes, the limit registers are reprogrammed as necessary.
+More information on this can be found in the Limit Registers section.